P1ntas/Large-Scale-Software-Development/factsheets/team1/team1.md

 - [#14](https://github.com/FEUP-MEIC-DS-2023-1MEIC06/DS-Project/issues/14) - Did the database squema.
 Probably will need to upgrade in the future.

+- [#13](https://github.com/FEUP-MEIC-DS-2023-1MEIC06/DS-Project/issues/13) - Helped team 2 in the progression of the user stories.

 ### The four pull requests that we are most proud of

 - [#27](https://github.com/FEUP-MEIC-DS-2023-1MEIC06/DS-Project/pull/27) - Fixed DINASORE's features to be used in our project with ease.

 - [#34](https://github.com/FEUP-MEIC-DS-2023-1MEIC06/DS-Project/pull/32) - Sucessfuly integrated DINASORE into our project with [Team 2](../team2/team2.md).
 This integration was essential to show the client that our project is feasible to be updated by managers that would use this later on, since the pipeline is fully customizable.

+- [#49](https://github.com/FEUP-MEIC-DS-2023-1MEIC06/DS-Project/pull/49) - Uploaded the new database uml.

 ### Four contributions of other types that we are most proud of

 - We've undertaken the task of documenting DINASORE, providing a user-friendly tutorial for our fellow team members.
-This documentation empowers others to easily follow and customize the pipeline to suit their specific requirements in the future.

 - In addition to our documentation work, we've been actively assisting [Team 2](../team2/team2.md) and [Team 3](../team4/team4.md) in integrating DINASORE into the project.

-Furthermore, we've been instrumental in the development of a robust sensor generator, ensuring that it generates the essential data needed to train their respective models effectively.
+- We've been instrumental in the development of a robust sensor generator, ensuring that it generates the essential data needed to train their respective models effectively.

+- The documentation we did empowers others to easily follow and customize the pipeline to suit their specific requirements in the future.

 ## Sprint 2